 The result of a motion to instruct conferees is a formal vote of the House to tell its conference committee members how they should resolve an issue.
 Under House precedents, the right to offer a motion to instruct conferees is the prerogative of the minority.
-There are three situations where such a motion may be offered: (1) after the House decides to go to conference but before House conferees are named (only one such motion is in order); (2) 45 calendar days and 25 legislative days after conferees have been named if a conference report has not been filed; and (3) as a part of a motion to recommit a conference report with instructions.
-This last opportunity does not exist if the Senate has already acted on the conference report.
+There are two situations where such a motion may be offered: (1) after the House decides to go to conference but before House conferees are named (only one such motion is in order); and (2) 45 calendar days and 25 legislative days after conferees have been named if a conference report has not been filed.
 Motions to instruct conferees are not binding.
 There is no point of order against a conference report that does not follow a House-passed motion to instruct.
 Motions to instruct are debated under the hour rule.